katydecorah/katydecorah.github.io/_posts/2013-11-03-albany-rural-cemetery.md

 On Sunday, mom drove down for part of the day.
 We grabbed lunch at the Pump Station and then explored the Albany Rural Cemetery.
 I got the idea to check out the cemetery from [All Over Albany](http://alloveralbany.com/archive/2008/10/17/great-local-autumn-walks).

 The cemetery is huge and holds beautiful stones and mausoleums.
-I highly recommend checking it out.

 <a href='http://www.flickr.com/photos/katydecorah/10655796533/' title='Albany Rural Cemetery by katydecorah, on Flickr'><img alt='Albany Rural Cemetery' class="img-tall" src='http://farm3.staticflickr.com/2805/10655796533_f776486417_c.jpg' /></a>
 <a href='http://www.flickr.com/photos/katydecorah/10655491285/' title='Albany Rural Cemetery by katydecorah, on Flickr'><img alt='Albany Rural Cemetery' class='img-wide' src='http://farm8.staticflickr.com/7351/10655491285_af03d61950_c.jpg' /></a>